 How Pilates works

 Pilates is a unique body conditioning and postural alignment exercise technique.
 Exercises target deep muscles within the abdomen and pelvic floor which connect the spine, pelvis, hips and shoulder girdle.
 These muscles assist in the maintenance of good posture and provide the foundation for all body movements.
 Improved posture control can reduce stresses placed on muscles and joints and make movement more energy efficient and flowing.
 Pilates can therefore be particularly beneficial in the management of back injuries and arthritis, as well as during pregnancy and following childbirth, and in training for sport.

-The many benefits of Pilates include:
+Just some of the many benefits of Pilates